 Lemon & Garlic Baked Salmon Recipe

-- 4 cloves garlic, peeled and sliced in half
+- 4 medium cloves garlic, peeled and sliced in half horizontally *(see notes)

 - 1 teaspoon granulated sugar (optional)

-- In a small bowl, combine lemon juice, water, olive oil, and salt.
-Whisk together to dissolve the salt and mix everything together.
+- In a medium bowl, combine lemon juice, water, olive oil, and salt.
+Whisk together to combine, and set aside.

-- Arrange salmon fillets in a 9×15 inch baking dish.
-Cut 2 shallow holes on the surface of each fillet (about 1 inch from each end).
-Insert half a garlic clove in each hole on the fillets.
+- Arrange salmon fillets in a 9x15 inch baking dish. **(see notes) Cut 2 shallow holes on the surface of each fillet on the thicker end of the salmon.
+Take care not to cut through to the bottom of the salmon.
+Insert half a garlic clove into each hole so it's embedded within the meat.

 - Pour the lemon juice mixture on top of the fillets.
-Top each fillet with about 1/4 teaspoon of granulated sugar (helps with browning and caramelization).
-If desired, add lemon slices on top of each fillet.
+Sprinkle each fillet with granulated sugar (which helps yield better browning on the fillets!) and black pepper.

-- Bake the salmon in your preheated 400°F oven for about 15 to 20 minutes, or until the salmon is golden on top and cooked through.
-If needed, broil for about 1 to 2 minutes on low at the end of the cooking time, or until golden brown on top.
+- Bake the salmon in your preheated 400°F oven for 15 to 20 minutes, or until the salmon is golden on top and cooked through.
+If needed, broil for about 1 to 2 minutes on low at the end of the cooking time to caramelize and brown the top.